s-expressionists/Khazern/README.md

 using-name       ::= {STREAM}
 ```

-#### LINES Iteration Path
+#### LINES Being Clause

-The LINES iteration path iterates over an input stream using
+The LINES being clause iterates over an input stream using
 READ-LINE.
 It terminates on EOF.

 ```